-Mossy Tonic was founded by Tania, an Herbalist with a passion for sustainability, health and learning about the beautiful plants in the Pacific NW region she grew up in.
+Mossy Tonic was founded by Tania, a Portland area Herbalist with a passion for sustainability, health and learning about the beautiful plants in the Pacific NW region she grew up in.

 Tania has more than a decade of botanical exploration under her belt and a background in Traditional Western Herbalism.
 She also hosts local herbs walks , classes and just released a new course about Holistic Health for clear skin!

-We are a small and women owned & operated business in Portland, OR.
+We are a small women owned & operated business in Portland, OR.

 While the popularity of natural healing paradigms increased, so too has “new and exotic” herbs come into popularity.
 We know how fun it is to learn all about a mysterious, wild herb that is found deep in a cliff valley halfway across the world; especially when it is renowned by the local inhabitants as a magical cure-all!

 “This takes time, as all worthwhile things do.
 You are establishing a deep intimacy with another living being.
 One that has a life as important to it as yours is to you.
 That has a history…One that has other friends, offspring about whom it cares, troubles with which it must struggle each day.”
 By Steven Buhner’s The Secret Teaching of Plants

 However, if we can see areas as ecosystems, then we see that our own bio-regions (organic farms included) offer a plethora of their own magical and powerful herbs.

 These herbs are very often more suited to the health concerns of the inhabitants of that region, and allow us to access that deep healing while also rising to our important role as good stewards to the land.
 This is why we teach about local and abundant plants, as well as cultivation tips.
 Learn about how to ethically harvest and forage and why sometimes your local weeds are your best allies!